rkiany/PrivateCloudWays/docs/journeys/edclub/infrastructure-overview/index.md

 - [Inside a DC Network](./inside-network.md): Dive into our network and traffic flow.
 - [Hypervisor](./hypervisor.md): Hosting your Virtual Machines (VMs) and/or System Containers (LXCs)
 - [Automation](./automation.md): Understand how Terraform and Ansible ties everything together.
-- [Automation](./monitoring.md): Understand how we are utilizing the open source monitoring system.
+- [Monitoring](./monitoring.md): Understand how we are utilizing the open source monitoring system.
+- [Backups](./backups.md): Understand how we are backing up the instances/data.